My World and Welcome to It

-My World ... and Welcome to It is an American half-hour television sitcom based on the humor and cartoons of James Thurber.
+My World... and Welcome to It is an American half-hour television sitcom based on the humor and cartoons of James Thurber.

 It starred William Windom as John Monroe, a Thurber-like writer and cartoonist who works for a magazine closely resembling The New Yorker called The Manhattanite.
 Wry, fanciful and curmudgeonly, Monroe observes and comments on life, to the bemusement of his wife Ellen (Joan Hotchkis) and daughter Lydia (Lisa Gerritsen).
 Monroe's frequent daydreams and fantasies are usually based on Thurber material.

 The series, which ran for one season during the 1969–70 season on NBC, was created by Mel Shavelson, who wrote and directed the pilot episode and was one of its principal writers.
 Sheldon Leonard was executive producer.
-The show's producer, Danny Arnold, co-wrote or directed numerous episodes, and appeared as Santa Claus in "Rally Round the Flag."
+The show's producer, Danny Arnold, co-wrote or directed numerous episodes, and appeared as Santa Claus in "Rally Round the Flag".

 Series description

 Most episodes open with Monroe arriving in front of the house from the Thurber cartoon "Home," which in the original cartoon has a woman's face on one side of it.
 In the show, the house is initially house-shaped.
 The woman's face is often animated to appear, as Ellen says something to John.
 The "Home" house, without the face, is used as an establishing shot throughout the episodes.
 Other Thurber cartoons are similarly animated over the course of the series—sometimes in the opening sequence, sometimes later in the episode.
 The episode "Cristabel" begins with Monroe lying on top of a cartoon doghouse, a reference to the non-Thurber cartoon character Snoopy.
 Animation for the series was by DePatie-Freleng Enterprises.

 Henry Morgan had a recurring role as Philip Jensen, a writer for The Manhattanite, who was based on humorist Robert Benchley.
 Harold J. Stone played the editor, with whom Monroe is often at odds about the cartoon content.
-A female writer who appeared in one episode was also loosely based on Dorothy Parker.
+A female writer who appeared in one episode was loosely based on Dorothy Parker.
 Guest-stars included Lee Meriwether, Paul Ford, Joe Besser, Ray Walston, Craig Stevens, Danny Bonaduce, Talia Shire (as Talia Coppola), Cindy Williams, James Gregory and Noam Pitlik.

 Live action adaptations of Thurber's writing were another show staple.
-For example, "Rally Round the Flag," in which Monroe purchases a very large flag as a gift, is loosely based on a Thurber piece called "There's a Time for Flags."
-An incident with a policeman in "Cristabel" is an almost verbatim transcription of the Thurber story "The Topaz Cufflinks Mystery."
+For example, "Rally Round the Flag," in which Monroe purchases a very large flag as a gift, is loosely based on a Thurber piece called "There's a Time for Flags".
+An incident with a policeman in "Cristabel" is an almost verbatim transcription of the Thurber story "The Topaz Cufflinks Mystery".
 Fables for Our Time is another source, as when John Monroe sees a unicorn in the back yard, a reference to "The Unicorn in the Garden."
 Many of the episode titles are taken from Thurber's Fables for Our Time (e.g., "The Shrike and the Chipmunks") and other writings ("Rules for a Happy Marriage" and many more).